-Patrick Mahomes Helps Toronto Raptors Find A New City To Move To: ‘Bring Them To KC!’
+Patrick Mahomes Suggests New Home For Toronto Raptors: ‘Bring Them To KC!’

 “KC Raptors would be amazing!” another Twitter user wrote.

 The city has not had a professional basketball team since the 1984-85 season, in which the Kings moved away to Sacramento, according to a report from Yahoo Sports.
-The Super Bowl MVP is not the only powerful figure looking to help bring Toronto’s organization to his town.
-The town’s mayor, Quinton Lucas, also joined the conversation on Twitter, noting that he approved of the idea.
+The Super Bowl MVP is not the only public figure wanting to bring Toronto’s organization to his town.
+The city’s mayor, Quinton Lucas, also joined the conversation on Twitter, noting that he approved of the idea.

 “Working on it,” Lucas promptly replied via a tweet to Mahomes.